Some Current Working Papers

 - Promotion de la Lecture au Burkina Faso: Enjeux et défis Félix Compaoré, Michael Kevane and Alain Sissao, eds.
 Institut Nationale des Sciences de la Société, 2012.
 This is a collection of eight articles analyzing the impacts of libraries and library programs in Burkina Faso.
 Short summary on lefaso.net in French.
 A downloadable PDF of the book is here.

 - Women and Development in Africa: How Gender Works This book is intended for anthropologists, sociologists, political scientists and economists who teach development studies or gender studies, to use in the classroom, for upper-division undergraduate or Master’s level courses.
 It offers a synthesis and interpretation of relevant topics, theories and empirical findings.
 The book is multi-disciplinary.
-The book is published by Lynne Rienner Publishers, January 2004.
-The 2nd edition will be out in Fall 2014.
+The book is published by Lynne Rienner Publishers, 2004.
+(2nd edition 2014).
 Available on amazon.com.

 - Kordofan Invaded: Peripheral Incorporation and Social Transformation in Islamic Africa Endre Stiansen and Michael Kevane, eds.
 Leiden: Brill Academic Publishers, 1998.
 Here is table of contents.
 Click here for a nice review of the book, Kordofan Invaded.
 The book has been translated into Arabic by the Sudan Studies Center.
 Click here for an image of the cover of the translated book.
 Available on amazon.com.

 (In reverse chronological order of publication.
 Note, many links here are to pre-published working paper versions of the papers.
 Published versions may vary.
 Please consult the published version.)

 - “Reading Fiction and Economic Preferences of Rural Youth in Burkina Faso” Economic Development and Cultural Change, forthcoming 2019.